rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Is this functionality integrated with and available from the Cloud Control Panel?

-Not yet.
-The product will be available soon.
-In the interim, you can use either the neutron client or the API.
+Yes, but only inbound PublicNet and ServiceNet security groups are currently available in the control panel.
+To access additional features, you can use either the neutron client or the API.

 #### Are security groups supported for OnMetal users?